Sudarsan-Sridharan/karaf-vineyard/README.md

 Karaf Vineyard is composed by three main modules:

-* Karaf Vineyard Registry is where the services and API are stored.
-It's where you can describe the services and add metadata.
-Based on this metadata, you can define additional policies (security, workflow, update, ...).
+* Karaf Vineyard Registry is where the services and API definitions are stored.
+It's where you can describe the API, including resources, policies, metadata.
+The registry can be manipulated by a REST API.
-Karaf Vineyard Registry UI provides convenient way to enhance the service description, see the impact map (which services use which other services), and interact with other Vineyard modules.
-* Karaf Vineyard Gateway is a service gateway.
-Other applications and services in your ecosystem will only use the Vineyard Gateway to use the actual underlying services.
-Karaf Vineyard Gateway façade the services and proxy to the backend services.
-It can also do extra data format transformation, protocol transformation, implement additional policies (as security for instance).
-Vineyard Gateway can interact with the Vineyard Registry to retrieve and expose services, including the required transformations.
-Gateway also provides some convenient endpoint plugins (for Apache Camel, Apache CXF, Apache Beam, Apache Tika, ...) to be able to directly and easily use the Vineyard Gateway in client applications (the client applications don't use the actual service directly anymore, they use the service exposed in Vineyard Gateway).
+* Karaf Vineyard Gateway is the API gateway.
+Other applications and services in your ecosystem will only use the Vineyard Gateway to use the actual underlying services and API.
+Karaf Vineyard Gateway façade the services and proxy to the concrete backend services.
+Vineyard Gateway can interact with the Vineyard Registry to retrieve and expose API.
-* Karaf Vineyard Discovery is a set of plugins that can be executed (for instance by the Vineyard Registry) to automatically discover services on your on premise ecosystem, but also on your cloud ecosystem.
-The goal is to avoid a long process of services description (most of the time made by hand) and be able to detect unexpected services creation.
+* Karaf Vineyard Discovery is a set of plugins that you can execute to discover the existing services present in your ecosystem, creating the corresponding entry in the registry and exposing them in the gateway.

-Each module can be use independently.
-However, using all modules all together gives you all features and a powerful platform.

 ## Getting Started